-The second figure shows light path when the mirrors are moving with the Earth, and they move in relative motion with respect to the supposed luminiferous aether.
-In this figure, there is an exaggeration of the velocity of the mirrors with respect to the speed of light, in order to be able to visualize variations in distances produced by movements of the mirrors.
+The second figure shows light path when the mirrors are solidary with the Earth, and they move in relative motion concerning the supposed luminiferous aether.
+In this figure, there is an exaggeration of the velocity of the mirrors regarding the speed of light, to be able to visualize variations in distances produced by movements of the mirrors.
 However, the reasoning remains the same.

-Likewise, distance to the upper mirror will increase, but this distance will be the geometric mean of “a” and “c”, according to Pythagoras theorem.
-In other words, increase in distance will depend on the angle of the initial direction of speed of light and of the new direction towards the upper mirror.
+Likewise, distance to the upper mirror will increase, but this distance will be the geometric mean of “a” and “c” according to Pythagoras theorem.
+In other words, increase in the distance will depend on the angle of the initial direction of the speed of light and the new direction towards the upper mirror.

-As we can see, the two distances travelled by light beams will longer be equal, which will also happen on the way back to the semitransparent mirror.
-This will produce variations in the interferences produced between the two light beams.
+As we can see, the two distances traveled by light beams will no longer be equal, which will also happen on the way back to the semitransparent mirror.
+Therefore, there will appear variations in the interferences produced between the two light beams.

-Consequently, successive changes in the angle of disposition of the interferometer with respect to the direction of the Earth should reflect the associated variations in interference fringes in the plate.
+Consequently, successive changes in the angle of disposition of the interferometer concerning the direction of the Earth should reflect the associated variations in interference fringes in the plate.

-Calculation of distances and their variations with the angle of motion and the interferences produced does not cause a great problem.
-Moreover, it should have given the relative speed of light with respect to luminiferous aether.
+Calculation of distances and their variations with the angle of motion and the interferences produced does not cause a problem.
+Moreover, it should have given the relative speed of light regarding luminiferous aether.